 Scientists previously dated the end of reionization based on when the light they observe from early galaxies no longer shows emission from hydrogen at a specific wavelength, known as Lyman-alpha (α), due to absorption of this light by neutral hydrogen.
 This, together with satellite measurements of the fraction of the universe’s first light, known as the Cosmic Microwave Background (CMB), that is scattered by electrons freed during reionization, suggest the epoch ended around 1 billion years after the Big Bang.

-Erica Nelson, an astrophysicist at the University of Colorado Boulder who wasn’t involved in the study, says, “the paper brings together a lot of this information to show that these [two estimates] are inconsistent and that we have a problem, which is a really powerful thing to do.”
+Erica Nelson, an astrophysicist at the University of Colorado Boulder who wasn’t involved in the study, says, “the paper brings together a lot of this information to show that these [the latter and the JWST observations] are inconsistent and that we have a problem, which is a really powerful thing to do.”

 Tension or not?